kphanipavan/PredatorNonSense/README.md

 # PredatorNonSense
-Clone of Acer's Predator Sense™ application for fan control on Linux
+Replacement of Acer's Predator Sense™ application for fan control on Linux

 # * Important *
-- Only the fan controls work.
+- Only the fan controls works properly.
 - Other tabs are buggy and may crash the system.
 - Fan control works fine on my 2021 Predator Helios 300, PH315-53-72W3.
-- This code is tested on Kubuntu 20.04 LTS, you might encounter some issues used on others, if so consult StackOverflow.
+- This code is tested on Kubuntu 20.04 LTS, you might encounter some if issues used on other models, if so consult StackOverflow.
 - It is not garunteed to work on your model.
 - DO NOT RUN THIS ON A DEVICE OTHER THAN A HELIOS 300.
 USE AT YOUR OWN RISK.
 - YOU ARE WARNED NOT TO USE THIS IF YOU DON'T KNOW WHAT YOU ARE DOING.